parallelwindfarms/byteparsing/paper/paper.md

 `tokenize(p)`
 : Parses `p` followed by optional whitespace.
 This makes sure we always start at the next token.

+`fmap(f)`
+: Takes a function `f`, returns a lambda that maps an argument through `f` to a `value` parser.
+That sounds complicated, but it allows us to pass a parsed result through `f` using the `>>` operator.
+For an example, see the PPM parser at the end of this paper.

 ### `named_sequence` and `construct`